-Please see HostMonster's Privacy Notice for further information on what type of information HostMonster collects, how it is used and when it may be disclosed.
-Subject to HostMonster’s Privacy Notice, this Section describes the types of requests for data that HostMonster may receive and how HostMonster may respond to such requests.
+Please see HostMonster's Privacy Notice for further information on what information HostMonster collects, how it is used and when it may be disclosed.
+Subject to HostMonster’s Privacy Notice, this Data Request Policy describes the types of data requests that HostMonster may receive and how HostMonster may respond to such requests.

 Types of Requests.

-A data request is a request for information or documents relating to Subscriber accounts in connection with official criminal investigations or other official legal proceedings.
-Except in limited emergency situations (see below), HostMonster requires data requests to be made through formal U.S. legal process and procedures, and we respond to such requests as required by law.
-Examples of data requests include:
+A data request is a request for information or documents relating to Subscriber accounts in connection with official criminal investigations or other legal proceedings.
+Except in limited emergency situations (see below), HostMonster requires data requests to be made through formal U.S. legal process and procedures, and such requests will be handled in accordance with applicable law.
+Examples of acceptable data requests include:

 - Court Orders

 - Legal process received from outside the United States may require a Mutual Legal Assistance Treaty (MLAT) with the United States

 - Other forms of legal process such as Civil Investigative Demands

 A preservation request asks HostMonster to preserve Subscriber account records in connection with official criminal investigations or other official legal proceedings.
 Preservation requests must include the following information:

 - Identification of the account(s) at issue (as further described in Section 6 below);